RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/5-Project Management/2-Project Reporting/2-Using the Project Details Report/Using the Project Details Report.md

-# Using the Item Level Project Details Report
+# Using the Project Details Report

 ### Overview